Artpark Bridges

 The concept of the piece was born out of a conversation between Artpark and Empower, desiring to give participants of the Artpark Bridges program something they can call their own and serve as a retreat when they visit the park.

 The Artpark Bridges Garden is designed by Andrew Palinski.
-The pyramid and its instruments are conceived and installed by Brian Nacov.
-The mural on the pyramid, is designed and painted by artists from The Arts Experience of People Inc. including Jonnathan Mercado, Avery Gill, Royce Walczak, Theresa Woody, Rachel Olszewski, Sarah Schmidt, Keller Vogelsang, Alex May, Mary Ann Gregory and People Inc. Staff: Anne Paulk, Justin Leis with paint donated by Hyatt’s All Things Creative.
+The pyramid and its instruments were conceived and installed by Brian Nacov.
+The mural on the pyramid is designed and painted by artists from The Arts Experience of People Inc. including Jonnathan Mercado, Avery Gill, Royce Walczak, Theresa Woody, Rachel Olszewski, Sarah Schmidt, Keller Vogelsang, Alex May, Mary Ann Gregory and People Inc. Staff: Anne Paulk, Justin Leis with paint donated by Hyatt’s All Things Creative.

 The plants that surround the installation are all native perennials provided by Russell’s Tree and Shrub Farm, LLC.
 The garden is ADA accessible, thanks to granite donated by International Stone Gallery of Lockport.

 The Artpark Bridges Garden is supported in part by the Charles D. and Mary A. Bauer Foundation, the WGRZ Channel 2 and Tegna Foundation, Teresa Williams, Thomas Donahower.
-See below for full listing of Artpark Bridges supporters.
+See below for a full listing of Artpark Bridges supporters.

 Thank you to our SUPPORTERS